-The fact that it takes men and women five years to recover from the negative financial impact of divorce affects alimony payments too.
+The fact that it may take men and women a long time to recover from the negative financial impact of divorce affects alimony payments too.

 Let’s not forget that alimony itself is in the range of a third to a fifth of the spouse’s income, since income that used to run one household must now run two.

 Worse, less than 50 per cent of wives see alimony or maintenance in the United Kingdom.
 Which means in India, where the legal process is inaccessible to many women, and enforcing alimony payments difficult, the figure is likely to be lower.